Jazz Aviation: Business Class

 Business Class is Air Canada's premium product in North America, and is offered by Jazz (doing business as Air Canada Express) on the CRJ-900 and E175.
 There are 12 leather covered seats, each equipped with a 120 V power outlet and personal audio/video on demand featuring Air Canada's enRoute ҽ inflight entertainment system by Thales.
 The newest 14 CRJ-900s are not equipped with audio/video on demand.

 Economy Class

 Jazz's Dash 8-400 and CRJ-200 fleet feature all Economy Class cabins.
 The Dash 8-400s feature Bombardier's NextGen interior.

 The Dash 8-400s, CRJ-200s, and CRJ-900s (Economy Class) feature B/E Aerospace's Premium Economy Spectrum seat.
-The Economy Class seats on 21 CRJ-900 are equipped with personal audio/video on demand featuring Air Canada's enRoute ҽ inflight entertainment system by Thales, with seats from rows 12 to 18 having 120 V power outlets.
+The Economy Class seats on 21 CRJ-900 are equipped with personal audio/video on demand featuring Air Canada's enRoute inflight entertainment system by Thales, with seats from rows 12 to 18 having 120 V power outlets.
 14 of the CRJ-900s do not feature seat back screens.